rsrulloda/CS-230-Group-5/README.md

 Item 2 : Cultural Policy <br />

 A. Core Values: <br />
-Passion: Passion generates excitement for what we do and how we do it.
+Passion: Passion generates excitement for what we do and how we do it. <br />
-Innovation: We encourage creative, thoughtful, and inspirational ideas.
+Innovation: We encourage creative, thoughtful, and inspirational ideas. <br />
-Teamwork: We are better together.
+Teamwork: We are better together. <br />
-Humanity: We work to help communities.
+Humanity: We work to help communities. <br />
-Environment: Respect for the protection of environmental resources.
+Environment: Respect for the protection of environmental resources. <br />
-Results: Driving for results.
+Results: Driving for results. <br />

 B. Motivation: <br />
-HoloInteract brings convenience to architecture companies and new technology to the new generations.
+HoloInteract brings convenience to architecture companies and new technology to the new generations. <br />

 C. Summary: <br />
-Helping the world through innovation.
+Helping the world through innovation. <br />